 Make OKRs part of daily work

-The Leapsome platform goes one step further by connecting all of the relevant tools, such as One-on-One Meetings, Performance Reviews, and Continuous Feedback, to build a continuous cycle of performance management and personalized learning that boosts engagement at work and the success of your company.
-With Leapsome, you can seamlessly integrate OKRs as part of your everyday life at work, so that you focus on what matters most every single day.
+The Leapsome platform goes many steps further by connecting various processes (like meetings, performance review software, learning, and continuous feedback) in a continuous cycle of personalized development that boosts your company’s engagement and success.
+With Leapsome, you can seamlessly integrate OKRs into your everyday routine, so that you focus on what matters most every single day.